 The age of the gearbox is slowly starting to fade, and a new standard is on the rise.
 For the first time, the superior solid rotor technology presently available only for a few large-volume customers is now being offered as standardized packages.
 Now unrivaled cost and compact size advantages are easily affordable for a wider range of high-speed applications.

 A solid rotor induction motor is a unique type of induction motor with a non-laminated rotor construction.
 The stiff construction offers unmatched stability and balance, providing exceptional rotating system reliability for all types of high-speed applications.
 In its simplest form, a solid rotor is purely a machined ferromagnetic steel bar.
 To increase performance, enhancements may be applied, such as slitting, adding a high conductive end ring or even including a rotor cage.

 The sophisticated solid rotor construction gives superior mechanical strength to avoid any unbalanced vibrations.
 Additionally, it tolerates high centrifugal forces and aggressive chemicals, making it exceptionally reliable and durable.

-Based on more than two decades of experience, our same solid rotor technology is now available as standardized motors paired with drives in powers of 200 to 1,000 kW and speeds of 6,000 to 20,000 rpm.
+Based on more than two decades of experience, this same technology is now available as standardized high-speed electric motors paired with drives in powers of 300 to 1,500 kW and speeds up to 20,000 rpm.

-To learn more about the benefits of switching to solid rotor technology, download our whitepaper:
+To learn more about the benefits of this technology, download our whitepaper: